arve0/master/thesis_web.md

 ## Image processing
-The term image in this contex a two dimentional array of values, where each position in the array is called a pixel.
+The term image in this contex is a two dimensional array of values, where each position in the array is called a pixel.
 Resolution is the number of pixels an image holds.
 E.g., a resolution of 1024x1024 is an image with 1024 pixels in both x- and y-direction, totalling \num{1e6} pixels.
 Each pixel represent a